DexterInd/BrickPi3/Firmware/README.md

 To update the BrickPi3 Firmware
 -------------------------------
 Connect the BrickPi3 to a Raspberry Pi.
-Assuming you've set up the BrickPi3 software by running the install.sh script, everything should be ready for you to update the firmware.
+Assuming you've set up the BrickPi3 software by running DI Update on Raspbian for Robots (or the install.sh script on Raspbian), everything should be ready for you to update the firmware.

 Run the firmware update script: